Hosting the Cloud Forum

 - Recommendations of unique local (campus or area) interest

-Host school roles and responsibilities
+Host organization roles and responsibilities

 - Lead contact